andrewringler/git-annex-turtle/developer-notes.md

  * actually use and expose in UI all per repo settings currently in turtle-monitor namely the flags: finder-integration, context-menus, track-folder-status, track-file-status
  * add auto-launch at Login feature in UI, maybe this project https://github.com/sindresorhus/LaunchAtLogin would be useful for that… or just write a file and copy it to the correct place.
  * Handle branch switching, track branches separately in database
+ * Button to launch webapp (from menubar icon and toolbar icon)

 ## New Features, maybe
  * Change main icon to blocky turtle, animated menubar icon to swimming turtle